Last update 30 May 2018

-One Web Source, LLC a digital strategy, web design and web development firm in Newtown CT, has a solid commitment to our users' privacy.
+One Web Source, LLC a digital strategy, CT web design and web development firm, has a solid commitment to our users' privacy.
 The following discloses our information gathering and dissemination practices for our website.

 When ordering or registering on our site, as appropriate, you may be asked to enter your email address or other details to help you with your experience.

 We collect information from you when you subscribe to a newsletter or enter information on our site.